marina523/course/tweepy-bots/README.md

-# Data Project 2: Twitter Bit
+# Data Project 2: Twitter Bot
 ###### Marina Awad

 I have written an an interactive, Twitter-based bot.
 It is mainly themed around vean and veetarian food.
 The primary code file is called testin.py.